JoshuaJLeary/Weekend1_Salary_Calc/README.md

 ## Base Mode
 - [ x ] Input Fields that collects firstName, lastName, idNumber, jobTitle, annualSalary
-  - [  ] Submit button that collects data from input fields
+  - [ x ] Submit button that collects data from input fields
-    - [  ] Store information collected in an array of an objects
+    - [ x ] Store information collected in an array of an objects
-      - [  ] On click appends to the DOM
+      - [ x ] On click appends to the DOM
-        - [  ] On click clears input fields
+        - [ x ] On click clears input fields
           - [  ] If total monthly costs exceeds $20,000 add a red background color to total monthly costs.
 ## Hard Mode
 Create a delete button that removes an employee from the DOM.
 For Hard mode, it does not need to remove that Employee's salary from the reported total.